 - Similar content for different regional/international audiences

-- Identical or very similar content on different pages (eg. printer-friendly versions, identical tag pages)
+- Duplicate or very similar content on different pages without a canonical tag (eg. printer-friendly versions, identical tag pages)

 - Duplicate meta titles and descriptions on separate pages